Money & finances

 • Note: Rent payments are generally NOT reported to Schufa (neither positive nor negative).
 Your rent history does not directly affect your score

-Rundfunkbeitrag & Mandatory Fees
+Rundfunkbeitrag & mandatory fees

 Rundfunkbeitrag (Broadcasting Fee)